 • The IPA procurement strategy involves the procurement of hedges to meet a portion of the hedging requirements over a three-year period and includes two procurement events in which the July and August peak requirements will be hedged at 106%, while the remaining peak and off-peak requirements will be hedged at 100%.
-In the spring procurement event, 106% of the July and August expected peak, 100% of the July and August off-peak, 100% of the July and August expected peak, and 75% of the October through May peak and off-peak requirements for the 2017-2018 delivery year will be targeted for procurement.
+In the spring procurement event, 106% of the July and August expected peak, 100% of the July and August off-peak, 100% of the June and September peak and off-peak, and 75% of the October through May peak and off-peak requirements for the 2017-2018 delivery year will be targeted for procurement.
 The fall procurement event will bring the targeted hedge levels to 100% for October through May of the 2017-2018 delivery year.
 A portion of the targeted hedge levels for the 2018-2019 and the 2019-2020 delivery years of 50% and 25%, respectively, will be acquired spread on an equal basis in the spring and fall procurement events.

-The strategy is summarized in Table 7-1
+The strategy is summarized in Table 7-1 Table 7-1